Teach-In (band): History

 The group was formed in 1967 in Enschede.
 The first lineup: Hilda Felix (vocals), Henk Westendorp (vocals, later in Superfly), John Snuverink (vocals, guitar), Frans Schaddelee (bass), leader Koos Versteeg (vocals & keys) and Rudi Nijhuis (drums).

-In 1971, only Koos and Rudi remained in the group, and the rest of the band comprised Getty Kaspers (vocals, in 1976 solo as Getty), John Gaasbeek (bass, already in 1964 in the Stora Combo (later known as Orkest Freddie Golden, he also left in 1976), Chris De Wolde (guitar) and Ard Weenink (also until 1976).
+In 1971, only Koos and Rudi remained in the group, and the rest of the band comprised Getty Kaspers (vocals, in 1976 solo as Getty), John Gaasbeek (bass, already in 1964 in the Stora Combo (later known as Orkest Freddie Golden, he also left in 1976), Chris De Wolde (guitar) and Ard Weeink (also until 1976).
 A recording contract was signed with CNR Records and Eddy Ouwens became their producer and co-composer.

 Their first single was "Spoke the Lord Creator" (originally a song by Focus), released in 1972, which didn't chart.

 In 1974 the band had three top 15 hits in the Netherlands: "Fly Away", "In the Summernight" (which even did reach number 5 in a South African charts) and "Tennessee Town".

 In March 1975, Teach-In participated in the Eurovision Song Contest 1975 with the song "Ding-a-dong" (written by Will Luikinga and Eddy Ouwens) and won.
-Teach-In broke an Eurovision convention that favours songs performing later in the program by winning the contest despite performing first.
+Teach-In broke a Eurovision convention that favours songs performing later in the program by winning the contest despite performing first.
 This was a first for the competition and was repeated a year later by Brotherhood of Man in the 1976 Eurovision Contest.
 This feat has only been repeated by one further act; the Herreys in 1984.
 "Ding-a-Dong" had a chart entry in nearly every European country, as well as a number 22 placing in the USA on the Easy Listening chart.
 In the Netherlands it reached number 3 in the charts.
 In October 1975 "Goodbye Love" became another Dutch top 10-hit.
 "Rose Valley", released in February 1976, reached just the top 20.
 Tensions due to the busy concert scheme made Getty Kaspers leave the band, after which she pursued a solo career.
-Also John Gaasbeek and Ard Weenink quit.
-Hans Nijland (bass, in 1977 replaced by Nick De Vos), Betty Vermeulen (vocals), Marianne Wolsink (vocals, ex-Head) were included as new members.
+Also John Gaasbeek and Ard Weeink quit.
+Hans Nijland (bass, in 1977 replaced by Nick de Vos), Betty Vermeulen (vocals), Marianne Wolsink (vocals, ex-Head) were included as new members.
 The group's next single "Upside Down" reached number 2 in the Netherlands.